Review the application process and complete the online pre-application no later than June 1, 2023.

-The program provides aspiring teachers with a unique tuition-free opportunity to earn Bowie State’s accredited Master of Arts in Teaching (MAT) degree, with a focus on STEM education.
+The program provides aspiring teachers with a unique opportunity to earn Bowie State’s accredited Master of Arts in Teaching (MAT) degree, with a focus on STEM education and teacher leadership.
 Offered by the highly respected BSU College of Education, the MAT program is an alternative route to becoming a certified, highly skilled educator in the state of Maryland.

 Interested candidates can choose from two pathways: